Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/01-create-cluster.md

 #### Single Pioreactor

-The simplest topology is when you have a single Pioreactor, and so by default the leader is the only worker.
+The simplest topology is when you have a single Pioreactor, and so by default the Pioreactor is both the leader and the only worker.

 <img src="/img/user-guide/single_pioreactor_cluster.png" width="335" style={{margin: "auto", display:"block"}}/>

 #### Cluster, and leader is a worker

-When you have multiple Pioreactors, you can nominate one to be the leader node, and retain it as a worker, too:
+When you have multiple Pioreactors, you can nominate one to be the leader, and retain it as a worker, too:

 ![leader is also a worker in the cluster](/img/user-guide/leader_as_worker_cluster.png)